SamuelGadiel/mason_cat/README.md

   > ⚠️ The brick was projected to work with [snake_case](https://en.wikipedia.org/wiki/Snake_case) names. ⚠️
   >
-  > Using any other case when setting `module_name` can result in code not being correctly structured.
+  > Using any other case when setting `module_name` can result in code not being correctly structured.\
+  > I'll improve this in the future.

   Defaults to `feature`.